 - Blake, M. K., & Hanson, S. (2005).
 Rethinking innovation: context and gender.
 Environment and planning A, 37(4), 681-701.
 PDF

 Weekly schedule: Each project will be discussed in a weekly 2-hour meeting.
 This will be the opportunity to discuss how to solve problems, related theory and techniques, related work done by others, report or paper writing, practicing presentations, troubleshooting, and any other project related topics.
 The first 3-weeks will be used to discuss some related research publications listed above, to refine a research question to be investigated, and to plan the resources and methods.
 The last 2-weeks will be spent on polishing the demonstration and the report.

-- Week 3: Students submit project proposals.
+- 24 Jan 2019: Students submit project proposals.
 Meet and discuss to help sharpen the research questions and methods (0.5 hr of brief, 1 hr of discussion about possible research questions).
-Use this discussion to come up with an experimentation plan and schedule.
+Use this discussion to come up with a detailed experimentation plan and schedule.
 If there are collaborating PhD students involved, discuss their availability to do experiments.

 - 7 Feb – 14 March: 2-hour Research meeting (5min update from each group followed by 10 mins discussion.
 Remainder of the time will be spent to discuss relevant analysis techniques, troubleshooting, sharing ideas, and feedback).
 Students are expected to spend on average about 8-hours per week doing experiments and analysis.